-Towing offers you a detachable vehicle which you can use to drive to activities or the grocery store once you set up camp, but it also requires you to make two separate purchases if you don't already have a good towing vehicle.
+Towing offers you a detachable vehicle that you can use to drive to activities or the grocery store once you set up camp, but it also requires you to make two separate purchases if you don’t already have a good towing vehicle.

 If you’re on a limited budget or don’t care about having a detached vehicle, a motorized RV might be right for you.

 What size of RV are you comfortable driving/towing?

 It doesn’t matter how much you want a giant living space if you don’t feel comfortable driving that beast down the highway.
 Decide what balance you feel comfortable with between living space, amenities, weight, and driveability.